budak7273/ArmorModules/PatchNotes/Update_2.0.0.md

 # Patch Notes
 **Big update here!** Thank you to those that have been sending feedback my way - I've tried to incorporate as much of it as I can into this update.

-There are now 45 total modules to play with, and 1 new suit!
+There are now 44+ modules to play with, and 1 new suit!

 Compatibility with PowerSuit version 0.3.3 and game version 137909